-This lunar eclipse marks Lunar Lammas, halfway between the summer solstice and fall equinox.
-Lammastide is a traditional holiday in the Northern Hemisphere, falling upon the first harvest of the year.
-In the Great Lakes region, this full moon is also called the Sturgeon Moon as it coincides with abundant fish catches.
-The moon will rise at sunset in the east, peak at midnight and set at sunrise in the west.
+This Full Moon Lunar Eclipse marks Lunar Lammas, halfway between the summer solstice and fall equinox.
+Lammastide is celebrated in the Northern Hemisphere on the first harvest of the year.
+The Algonquins call this full moon the Buck Moon as it coincides with new antler growth on young male deer.
+It is also called the Thunder Moon for summertime storms.
+The moon will rise at sunset, peak at midnight and set at sunrise.

 Sun and moon careen through Leo and Aquarius at this lunar eclipse.
 Leo-Aquarius junctures are like the corpus callosum, uniting right and left brain.
 A dose of Aquarian rationale suffuses Leo’s impulsive heart.
 Aquarius weaves the yarn of consciousness upon a great cosmic loom.
 Threaded and pressed, individual colors fade blissfully into the rainbow.

 The Leo sun represents ego and self-expression.
 The full moon in Aquarius is a rebel and nonconformist, emanating from the analytical frontal cortex, the moon’s ultimate ally/perpetual opponent.
 Both Leo and Aquarius can be flagrantly egotistical.
 This fixed opposition often summons proud, forceful reactions.
 At its highest expression, the passion aroused by this lunar eclipse becomes a vehicle of empowerment, a liberation.